 The following proposition takes care of isotrivial Lagrangian fibrations, finishing the proof of \ref{_dense_or_main_Theorem_}.
-Indeed, any parabolic automorphism whose orbits are not dense in the orbits of the Lagrangian projection defines a parallel sub-bundle ${\Bbb P} = V_1\subset V=R^1\pi_*(\C_M)$ (\ref{_torus_constant_Proposition_}), and it is generated by holomorphic sections (\ref{_exist_section_from_para_Lemma_}).
+Indeed, any parabolic automorphism whose orbits are not dense in the fibers of the Lagrangian projection defines a parallel subbundle ${\Bbb P} = (V_1)_\R \subset V_\R=R^1\pi_*(\R_{M_0})$ (\ref{_torus_constant_Proposition_}), and the corresponding subbundle in $V^{1,0}$ is generated by holomorphic sections (\ref{_exist_section_from_para_Lemma_}).